Lovelock black holes with double-logarithmic electrodynamics source: Summary and conclusion

-It should be noted that when $\beta\rightarrow 0$ in each case, the resulting metric functions give non-asymptotically $d$-dimensional black holes of Einstein, Gauss-Bonnet and Lovelock gravities with Maxwel's electromagnetic source.
-However, for choosing $Q$ equal to zero, the calculated metric functions describe neutral black holes.
+It is important to note that when $\beta\rightarrow 0$, the resulting metric functions (\ref{27}), (\ref{39}) and (\ref{51}) describe the higher dimensional black holes with cosmological constant $\Lambda$ in Einstein-Maxwell, Gauss-Bonnet-Maxwell and third order Lovelock-Maxwell gravities, respectively.
+The derived metric functions, however, describe neutral black holes when $Q$ is set to zero.

-It would be very interesting to discuss Hawking radiations, quasinormal modes and grey body factors for the black holes in Einstein or Lovelock gravties coupled to this model of nonlinear electrodynamics.
-Further, the investigation of the causal structure and causality conditions will also give useful insights into the black hole solutions obtained in this paper.
-In addition to this, one can also used this double-Logarithmic electrodynamics for the analysis of accelerated expansion of the universe.
+The impact of double-logarithmic electrodynamics on the phenomena of thermal fluctuations, critical behavior, quasi-normal modes, Hawking radiations, and greybody factors related to the Einsteinian and Lovelock black holes would be highly intriguing to study.
+Additionally, this NLED model can be utilized to analyze the Universe's acceleration.

+\textbf{Data availability statement} This manuscript has no associated data or the data will not be deposited.